puru2411/maze-solver-bot/README.md

 # maze-solver-bot

-Qthe bot is fully designed for the event maze explorer in technex-20 IIT BHU.
+the bot is fully designed for the event maze explorer in technex-20 IIT BHU.

-@see the problem statement for detail
+see the problem statement for detail

-@link of the video ----->  https://youtu.be/cMjCiNqAYVQ
+link of the video ----->  https://youtu.be/cMjCiNqAYVQ